kcx1/Encrypt-A-File/README.md

 The goal is to provide secure and fast encryptions that are quick and easy to manage.

 By default the key is stored at ```~/.keys/Default.key``` However, this can be changed by specifying the deisred file location when using FileLock.
+Additionally, you can set an environmental variable ``` $KEY ``` to use an alternative key persistently.

 ## Installation